-Those above 10 students plus one staff or faculty member require review and approval by the Provost's Office and Operations.
-Requests are submitted to the Provost's Office (the template will be disseminated September 1st).
-Reviews will happen on a once a month basis at the end of each month and there should be very few requests of this nature.
-No live audiences are currently planned for fall productions.
-Rehearsal, production and/or exhibit needs will be a standing item on the biweekly fall 2021 Academic Council meetings.
+Those above 5 students plus staff/faculty, or those including members not from the Cornish Community, require review and approval (no more than 8 in any one space should be planned for spring 2021) by the Provost's Office and Operations.
+Requests are submitted using the Requesting Template (contact Provost Office for access to the template).
+Reviews will happen on a once-a-month basis at the end of each month (to be calendared) and there should be very few requests of this nature.